joomengine/jcb-documentation/068-Library-Manager-Anticipated-Functionality.md

 https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0-alpha.6/css/bootstrap.min.css
 ```

-The “Always Add” option ensures these assets are automatically included wherever the library is applied.
+The "Always Add" option ensures these assets are automatically included wherever the library is applied.

 In the future, when **Joomla 4** is released, developers may prefer using **native Joomla libraries** through its internal API instead of remote URLs.
 To accommodate this, a **Custom Script** option has been introduced.